paigeruten/plllayer/README.md

       => true
     irb> player.play
       => true
+    irb>

-Then, while it's playing, you can type `player.track_path` to see what song it's playing, `player.skip` to skip to the next song, and so on.
+Then, while it's playing, you can type `player.track` to see what song it's playing, `player.skip` to skip to the next song, and so on.

 ## Usage